kahumawalter/moroccan-energy-consumption/README.md

 # Moroccan-energy-consumption

-This Moroccan electricity consumption dataset, courtesy of Maven Analytics, revealed surprising insights.
-One of the most striking findings was the peak in power consumption at 8 pm every day.
-Additionally, the months of July and August saw the highest electricity consumption levels but what shocked me was the realization that temperature and power consumption had a moderate correlation which I had not expected.
+This is an overview of an analysis conducted on an energy-related dataset focusing on electricity consumption patterns in Morocco.
+The analysis explores various aspects of the dataset, including seasonal patterns, correlations between different variables, and the transformation of the date column into a time series format using pandas.

+Key Findings:

+Peak electricity consumption occurs at 8 pm every day, with the highest levels observed in July and August.
+Zone 1 exhibits the highest power consumption, followed by Zone 2 and Zone 3.
-The dataset covers electricity consumption across three zones in Morocco, along with environmental factors such as temperature, humidity, and wind speed.
-My analysis focused on identifying seasonal patterns in electricity consumption at hourly, weekly, and monthly intervals, as well as exploring correlations between different variables and patterns across the three zones.
+Strong positive correlations exist between power consumption in different zones, with weaker correlations between environmental factors such as temperature, humidity, and wind speed.

+The analysis also highlights the supplementary role of solar power and wind energy in meeting power demands, alongside the existing on-grid efforts.
+Additionally, it outlines the data preprocessing steps undertaken to ensure data quality and integrity before conducting the analysis.

+Future Directions:
+The analysis sets the stage for developing a machine-learning model to forecast future electricity consumption patterns in Morocco.

+Stay tuned for updates on the development of the machine-learning model and additional insights from the dataset.
+Contributions and feedback are welcome to enhance the analysis and drive future research in this area.

 ![alt text](https://github.com/kahumawalter/moroccan-energy-consumption/blob/main/heatmap.png)